-Prerequisites: PHYS 205-3 and MATH 230-3 Precluded: CHEM 303-3
+Prerequisites: PHYS 205-3 and MATH 230-3

+Precluded: CHEM 303-3

-PHYS 305-4 Electronics Basics of electric and electronic circuits, including DC circuits, Kirchhoff's laws, Thevenin's and Norton's theorems, AC circuits, operational amplifiers, diodes, transistors, gates, combinational and sequential logic, filters, oscillators, control systems, digital circuits.
+PHYS 305-4 Electronics This course is an introductory electronics course for science majors.
+The course is offered in an integrated laboratory-lecture environment and requires an electronics design project.
+Topics include DC circuits, Kirchhoff's laws, Thevenin's and Norton's theorems and equivalent circuit models, AC circuits and filters, diodes, transistors, operational amplifiers, feedback, and noise in electrical systems.

-Prerequisites: PHYS 111-4 and PHYS 202-4 and PHYS 206-4, or permission of the instructor
+Prerequisites: PHYS 202-4 and PHYS 206-4, or permission of the instructor

-PHYS 310-3 Classical Electromagnetism I First part of a two-semester course in electrodynamics: the electric field and the scalar potential; Coulomb's and Gauss's laws; Poisson's and Laplace's equations; boundary-value problems in electrostatics; electric multipoles; electric energy and forces; dielectric materials and continuity conditions; the magnetic field and the vector potential; Ampere's law; magnetic materials; magnetic energy and forces.
+PHYS 310-3 Classical Electromagnetism I This is the first part of a two-semester course in classical electromagnetism.
+Topics include the electric field and the scalar potential, Coulomb's and Gauss's laws, Poisson's and Laplace's equations, boundary-value problems in electrostatics, electric multipoles, electrostatic energy and forces, dielectric materials and continuity conditions, the magnetic field and the vector potential, Ampere's law, magnetic fields in matter and magnetic materials, magnetic energy and forces, Faraday's law and electromagnetic induction, electrodynamics, and Maxwell's equations.

-Prerequisites: MATH 201-3, PHYS 202-4
+Prerequisites: MATH 204-3 and PHYS 202-4

-PHYS 351-3 Optics and Photonics I Geometrical and physical optics: mathematics of wave motion, electromagnetic theory of light, photons, laws of geometrical optics, aberrations in optical systems, optical instruments, superposition of waves, interference, polarization, diffraction, Fourier optics, holography.
+PHYS 351-3 Optics and Photonics I This is an introductory course in geometrical and physical optics.
+Topics include mathematics of wave motion, electromagnetic theory of light, photons, laws of geometrical optics, aberrations in optical systems, optical instruments, superposition of waves, interference, polarization, diffraction, and elements of holography.